 In addition to my academic work, in 2009 I participated as a Fellow in the Denver Community Leadership Forum, a leadership development program focused on building skills and knowledge related to community engagement, conflict management, and collaborative leadership, as well as the Colorado State Political Leaders Fellowship, the Center for Progressive Leadership’s leadership development program focused on values based messaging, fundraising and media training, and campaign planning.

-I have worked and volunteered on dozens of political campaigns in CO over the years and I served as a member of the Board of Directors for two non-profit organizations: New Era Colorado, an organization dedicated to fostering political awareness and activity among young adults in Colorado, and Colorado Conservation Voters, an organization that works to educate the public about the environmental policy-related positions of candidates and elected official and to hold elected officials accountable for their environmental records.
+I worked on and volunteered on dozens of political campaigns in CO over the years and I served as a member of the Board of Directors for two non-profit organizations: New Era Colorado, an organization dedicated to fostering political awareness and activity among young adults in Colorado; and Colorado Conservation Voters, an organization that works to educate the public about the environmental policy-related positions of candidates and elected official and to hold elected officials accountable for their environmental records.
 From 2007-2010 I was also a member of the Colorado Municipal League’s Energy and Sustainability Subcommittee.

 In 2010 & 2011 I was also the Sustainability Director for the Auraria Higher Education Center, where I directed all greenhouse gas inventory work, climate action planning, and other sustainability projects on the 50,00-person Auraria Campus (the largest urban campus in the nation) in downtown Denver.
 Also, I was appointed in 2010 by Colorado Governor Bill Ritter to the Pollution Prevention Advisory Board, which provides overall policy guidance, coordination and advice to the Colorado Department of Public Health and Environment on pollution prevention activities.